yukaitung/lgdxrobot2-mcu/README.md

 * [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)
 * ST-LINK V2

-## Flashing
+## Firmware Flashing

-1. Download the latest firmware from [here](https://gitlab.com/lgdxrobotics/lgdxrobot2-mcu/-/releases).
+1. Download the latest firmware from [Releases](https://gitlab.com/lgdxrobotics/lgdxrobot2-mcu/-/releases) page.
 2. Plug the BlackPill into the ST-LINK V2, then connect the ST-LINK V2 to your computer.
 3. Press the BOOT0 button on the BlackPill, then reset it to enter bootloader mode.
 4. Launch STM32CubeProgrammer.